Is Your Name Not on the Translation List?

 Brittany, Britni, Britny etc.

 Brittany is the English name for the region of France called Bretagne.
 In Breton, the native language (which is also a Celtic language), it is called Breizh.
-I don't know what the word for it is in Irish; it's not in my dictionary.
+In Irish, this place is called An Bhriotin (thanks, Daniel von Brighoff for the info!).
+The "an" part is the article "the Brittany," so you could just use Bhriotin /VRIH tin/.
 You could use the name Proinnséas (PRUN shis) as an approximate translation.
 This is the Irish form of Frances, which means "a French person."

 Candace

 Candace is an Ethiopian name meaning, perhaps, "white, pure or glowing."
-You could use Fionnait ("White"), Niamh ("Radiant"), Aoibhgréine ("Radiance of the sun") as a translation of the meaning.
+It is translated in the Irish language bible I have as Candacae, which looks kind of weird, and truthfully, I'm not sure how to pronounce it, maybe /KON uh da kye/.
 You could also spell it out phonetically in Irish-- it would be something like Candais /KON uh dish/.

 Carrie, Cari, Carol

 Carrie was originally a pet form of Caroline.
 Carol was originally a short form of Caroline.
 Caroline is a feminine form of Charles.
 You could use a feminine form of Charles to translate Carrie.
-This would be Searlait (SHAR lat).
+This would be Searlait /SHAR lat/ (via the French name Charlotte).

 Cheryl